Behavioral Parent Skills Training

 For example, say we find that your teen has a dual diagnosis of ADHD and Oppositional Defiant Disorder.
 The ideal treatment plan would consist of individual therapy targeting the ADHD for the teen and Behavioral Parent Skills Training for parents to address the ODD diagnosis.

-Behavioral Parent Skills Training consists of 10-12 sessions if all goes smoothly.
+Behavioral Parent Skills Training is provided in two formats.
+First, BPST is a Family Therapy that consists of a combination of parents without child and parents with child.
+This format consists of 10-12 sessions if all goes smoothly.
 However, the training goes on as long as needed.
-Some cases are simply more complicated than others and just take more time.
+Some cases are more complicated than others and take more time.

-If you have further questions about getting help for your child with behavior problems or are interested in setting up an appointment, contact us today.
+If you have further questions about getting help for your child with behavior problems or are interested in enrolling in a BPST class or setting up an appointment, contact us today.